 This can be useful if the APP uses a front-end/back-end infrastructure.
 The APP front-end asks the PKSA to sign a message with one of the account's keys, then send it to its back-end when it makes API calls related to the account.
 The back-end can then validate the signed challenge against the account public key.

-challenge_reqcommand to the HAS with a valid auth_token.
+the APP sends a challenge_req command to the HAS with a valid auth_token.

-- 3.[Optional] the APP shows information about the pending request to the user.
+[Optional] the APP shows information about the pending request to the user.
 It may also ask them to (re)start their PKSA to approve the challenge signing within the allowed delay.

-- 4.the HAS then forwards the challenge_req command to the PKSA
+the HAS then forwards the challenge_req command to the PKSA